mojombo/asteroids/README.md

 elements?
 Well, since Atom is built with web technologies, now you can do the same right in your editor!

+All credit for the Asteroids game code go to Rootof Creations HB <rootof.com>.
+You can find their original code at https://github.com/erkie/erkie.github.com.

 To play, select `Packages->Asteroids->Play` from the menu bar.

 To return your editor window to normal, select `Window: Reload` from the